-Thus, we can consider a canonical set of primitives -- \textit{control set} -- from which all others can be obtained through parallel translation.
-We assume that such set is finite and is computed in advance according to the specific motion model of the mobile agent.
-To avoid any misunderstanding, we clarify that the term ``primitive'' and the corresponding notation \( prim \) will be used in two contexts: \begin{itemize} \item When we refer to a primitive, we mean a specific motion between discrete states. \item When we specify that a primitive is \textit{from the control set}, we mean a motion template that, when instantiated from a specific discrete state, yields an exact primitive. \end{itemize}

 \textbf{Path}.
 A \textit{path} is a sequence of motion primitives, where the adjacent ones share the same discrete state.
-The path's \textit{collision trace} is the union of the collision traces of the constituent primitives (shown as blue cells in Fig.~\ref{example_traj}).
-A path is considered \textit{collision-free} if its collision trace consists of the free cells only.
+Its \textit{collision trace} is the union of the collision traces of the constituent primitives (shown as blue cells in Fig.~\ref{example_traj}).
+A path is \textit{collision-free} if its collision trace consists of free cells only.

 \textbf{Problem}.
-Our task is to construct a collision-free path between the two given discrete states: the start one, $s_0$, and the goal one, $s_f$.
-We wish to solve this problem optimally, i.e. to obtain the least cost path, where the cost of the path is the sum of costs of the primitives forming the path.
+The task is to find a collision-free path from a given start state $s_0$ to a goal state $s_f$.
+We wish to solve this problem optimally, i.e. to obtain the least cost path, where the cost of the path is the sum of the costs of its primitives.